TheJacksonOfGreen/FalconApp/README.md

 # FalconApp

-A newspaper app for the Saratoga Falcon Newspaper App.
+A newspaper app for the Saratoga Falcon Newspaper App built with React Native, CocoaPods, and a witches brew of other build tools.
 It still needs some polishing, but most major functionality is present.

-See the images in this folder for screenshots of the app.

 ![Alt text](/screenshots/homescreen.png?raw=true "Home Screen")
 ![Alt text](/screenshots/storylist.png?raw=true "Section Screen")